Crimes and Tickets

 What happens when the Commissioner investigates a complaint?

-In general, the Commissioner only investigates complaints that haven’t been rejected and that were not resolved through conciliation.
+In general, the Police Ethics Commissioner only investigates complaints that haven’t been rejected and that were not resolved through conciliation.

 If the Commissioner decides to investigate, an investigator is chosen.
-The purpose of the investigation is to see if there is enough evidence to have a hearing before the Administrative Tribunal of Police Ethics (the tribunal).
+The purpose of the investigation is to see if there is enough evidence to have a hearing before Quebec’s police ethics court, the Tribunal administratif de déontologie policière.
 The police officer and the complainant are notified of the progress of the investigation.

 The investigator’s findings are submitted to the Commissioner in an investigation report.

-If the investigation report reveals that the complaint was justified, the Commissioner compels the police officer to go before the Tribunal to answer to the complaint.
+If the investigation report reveals that the complaint was justified, the Commissioner may ask the police officer to appear in court to answer to the complaint.
+Even if the police officer doesn’t show up, the court will be able to hear the case.

 Finally, the Commissioner can send the investigation report to the Director of Criminal and Penal Prosecutions (“the prosecutor”) asking to formally accuse the police officer of a crime.

-What happens if the police officer must go before the Administrative Tribunal of Police Ethics?
+What happens if the police officer must appear in court?

-The Administrative Tribunal of Police Ethics (Tribunal) is a special court that decides whether a police officer has violated the code of ethics.
-The Tribunal is made up of lawyers named as full-time members by the government, for a maximum of five years.
+Quebec has a special court that decides whether a police officer has violated the code of ethics.
+Its French name is the Tribunal administratif de déontologie policière.
+The court is made up of lawyers named as full-time members by the government, for a maximum of five years.

-When the Commissioner finds that a police officer acted improperly, the Tribunal holds a hearing to decide if the finding is justified.
-The tribunal is made up of lawyers who have been admitted to the Quebec Bar for at least 10 years.
+When the Police Ethics Commissioner’s investigation finds that a police officer acted improperly, they ask this court to hold a hearing to decide if the finding is justified.
+The Tribunal is made up of lawyers who have been admitted to the Quebec Bar for at least 10 years.

 The dispute at the hearing is between the Commissioner and the police officer.
-The complainant is just a witness.
+The person who filed the complaint is just a witness.

-The Commissioner makes his case against the police officer.
-Then, the Tribunal must let the police officer defend herself against the complaint.
+The Commissioner makes their case against the police officer.
+Then, the Tribunal must let the police officer presents their defense.

-The Commissioner and the police officer take turns calling witnesses who can testify on matters relating to the complaint.
+The Commissioner and the police officer can also call witnesses to testify on matters relating to the case.

-After considering the evidence, the Tribunal decides whether the police officer violated the code of ethics.
-The Tribunal decision can be appealed to the Court of Québec.
+After considering the evidence, the Tribunal decides whether the police officer violated the Code of ethics of Québec police officers.
+The Tribunal’s final decision can be appealed to the Court of Québec.
+In this situation, permission to appeal will be required.

 What action can be taken against a police officer who violated the Code of ethics?

-When the Administrative Tribunal of Police Ethics (Tribunal) decides that a police officer’s disobeyed the Code of ethics, it can give the officer one of these penalties:
+When the Administrative Tribunal of Police Ethics (the Tribunal) decides that a police officer disobeyed the Code of ethics, it can give the officer one of these penalties:

 If the police officer was already fired, quit or retired when the penalty is given, the Tribunal can prevent them from being a peace officer for up to 5 years.